mannuelf/kafka/kafka.md

 - Topics are a stream of data, kind of like a database without all the constraints
 - One can have as many topics as you want
-- topic is identified by it name `logfire-cpt-iht`
+- topic is identified by it name
 - Topics are split into partitions
 - each partitions is ordered
 - each message within a partition gets and incremental id, called and offset